Sask. tax changes hurting women, poor: CUPE

 It labelled the increase in provincial sales tax, to six per cent from five, as one of the most substantial.
 PST has also been extended to items such as insurance premiums, snack foods, children's clothing and restaurant meals, which is expected to raise government revenue by $647.1 million.

-In total, the government said it would save $900 million with the changes.
+In total, the government said it would rake in $900 million in extra tax revenue with the changes.

 By 2018, CUPE says, individuals with an income between $33,100 and $43,000 will likely pay $200 more in taxes.
 Those who make more $112, 400 will be least affected, when the amount is considered as a portion of their income.
 Their taxes would increase by about $500.